 The District serves Benton County exclusive of most of the City of Richland, the U.S. Department of Energy's operations on the Hanford Reservation, the City of West Richland and those rural areas of the County that are served by the Benton Rural Electric Association.
-Cities in the District's service area include Kennewick, population 84,960, Prosser, population 6,220, and Benton City, population 3,560.
+Cities in the District's service area include Kennewick, population 84,620, Prosser, population 6,130, and Benton City, population 3,500.
 The District maintains its administrative offices in the City of Kennewick.
 The District is governed by an elected three-member board.

 The District's service area comprises approximately 939 square miles of Benton County.
-The District's properties include 39 substations, approximately 98 miles of 115kV transmission lines, 1,718 miles of distribution lines, and other buildings, equipment, stores, and related facilities.
+The District's properties include 39 substations, approximately 99 miles of 115kV transmission lines, 1,728 miles of distribution lines, and other buildings, equipment, stores, and related facilities.

-As required by generally accepted accounting principles (GAAP), management has considered all potential component units in defining the reporting entity and other than the fiduciary component units previously described has no component units.
+As required by generally accepted accounting principles (GAAP), management has considered all potential component units in defining the reporting entity and has no component units.
 The following is a summary of the more significant policies:

 a) Basis of Accounting and Presentation: The accounting policies of the District conform to GAAP applicable to governmental units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
+In 2021, the District adopted GASB statements No. 98 The Annual Comprehensive Financial Report, No. 93 Replacement of Interbank Offered Rates, No. 92 Omnibus 2020, and No. 91 Conduit Debt Obligations.
 In 2020, the District adopted GASB statements No. 89 Interest Cost Incurred before the End of a Construction Period, No. 95 Postponement of the Effective Dates of Certain Authoritative Guidance, and No. 97 Certain Component Unit Criteria, 457 Plans.
 With the adoption of GASB No. 97, the District determined it was no longer required to present the Statement of Fiduciary Net Position, Statement of Changes in Fiduciary Net Position, and related information in Management's Discussion & Analysis.
 The District continues to provide disclosures of its pension plans in Note 6.
-In 2019, the District adopted GASB statements No. 84 Fiduciary Activities and No. 88 Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements.
-In connection with Statement No. 84, the District follows GASB Statement No. 67 Financial Reporting for Pension Plans for its defined contribution plans.
-In addition, the District evaluated GASB statements No. 83 Certain Asset Retirement Obligations and No. 90 Majority Equity Interests; these statements had no impact on the District's accounting or reporting requirements.